Nepalese cuisine: Khas cuisine

 Dahi (yogurt) and curried meat (masu) or fish (machha) are served as side dishes when available.
 Chicken (kukhura) and fish are usually acceptable to all including the Khas Brahmin (Bahun) caste.
 Observant Hindus never eat beef (gai ko masu).
 They also eschew buffalo and yak meat as being too cow-like.
 Domestic pork (sungur ko masu) was traditionally only eaten by aadibasi, however wild boar (bangur ko masu) was traditionally hunted and eaten by magars.
 A strain derived from wild boar is now raised in captivity and used for meat that is increasingly popular with Pahari ethnicities and castes that did not traditionally eat pork.
-They however eat bandel (wild boar) as it is considered clean due to its forest habitat though they do not eat pork meat.
+They however eat wild boar (bandel) as it is considered clean due to its forest habitat though they do not eat pork meat.

 Himalayan cuisine

 Tibetan-influenced cuisine

 Himalayan cuisine is influenced culturally by Tibetan and closely related ethnic groups in the Himalaya and Trans-Himalaya.
 The Himalayan region is not fertile as compared to other regions.
 Moreover, the climate is cold throughout the year with heavy snowfalls.
 The food crops grown in this region are buckwheat, millet, naked barley, common beans, and high-altitude rice.
 Potatoes are another important staple crop and food.
 Substantial amounts of rice are imported from the lowlands.

 Because of the cold temperature, people often prefer warm foods like soup, thukpa, tea and strong alcohols.
 Grains are made into alcoholic beverages (see below).
 Butter tea is made by mixing butter or ghyu (घ्यु)/ghee and salt into a strong brew of tea.
 This tea preparation is also commonly mixed with tsampa flour to make a kind of fast food, which is especially eaten while traveling.

 The cattle raised in this region are yak, chauries (yak and cow crossed), Himalayan goats, and sheep.
 People raise these animals for meat, milk, cheese, and dahi (yogurt).